-NBF's primary investment objective is to achieve sustainable growth in portfolio value and stable profits on a medium-to-long-term basis.
+NBF's primary investment objective is to achieve steady growth of its assets under management and to secure stable profits on a mid- to long-term basis.
 NBF achieves this objective by investing in real estate consisting of buildings primarily used for offices with their underlying land located in the central business districts (CBDs) of Tokyo, other Greater Tokyo and other cities in Japan.
 NBF also invests in securities, beneficiary certificates representing beneficial interests in trusts and other assets backed by office properties.